SibUGA/SibUG_Website/content/authors/admin/_index.md

 bio: Publication of biodiversity data and information, and promotes its use by a wide variety of audiences.

 # Interests to show in About widget
-interests:
+#interests:
-  - Biodiversity data
+# - Biodiversity data
-  - Global Biodiversity Information
+# - Global Biodiversity Information
-  - Information system
+# - Information system

 # Education to show in About widget